Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: General theory of CSML

-In a short summary of our theory, with three different types and four elementary families as two independent features and dimensions, all the CSVLs can be fully characterized and classified into 12 elementary kinds, and the main properties of CSVL AFMs will be determined by the elementary CSVLs realized in these materials instead of other factors or material details.
+In a short summary of our theory, with three different types and four elementary families as two independent features and dimensions, all CSMLs can be fully characterized and classified into 12 elementary kinds, and the main properties of CSML AFMs will be determined by the elementary CSMLs realized in these materials instead of other factors or material details.